Scalar Cosmological Perturbations from Quantum Entanglement within Lorentzian Quantum Gravity: Dynamics of observables

 To see this explicitly, we start from the spatial derivative term, whose pre-factor $a^4$, as mentioned in Sec.~\ref{sec:Introduction}, could not be recovered by considering a perturbed condensate of only spacelike tetrahedra~\cite{Marchetti:2021gcv}.
 Exactly because of the additional timelike degrees of freedom, and thus of the above dynamical freedom, here we can easily recover the appropriate pre-factor, by simply requiring the function $g_f$ to satisfy

 where $a$ is the scale factor.
 The above condition corresponds to the following choice of $f$:

-fixing the aforementioned dynamical freedom completely (see Assumption~\ref{ass:dc3}).\footnote{Initial conditions for scale factor are chosen, such that the present day value at time $x^0_*$ is normalized, i.e. $a(x^0_*) = 1$.
+fixing the aforementioned dynamical freedom completely (see Assumption~\ref{ass:dc3}).\footnote{Note that the initial conditions for scale factor are chosen such that the present day value at time $x^0_*$ is normalized, i.e. $a(x^0_*) = 1$.
 Therefore, $a < 1$ for all times $x < x^0_*$ and therefore, the volume factor $a^{-4}$ in the equation above is not negligible.}

 As a result of this fixing, the function $g_f$ satisfies the following derivative properties

 Inserting the expression of $f$ into the function $A(x^0,k)$, one obtains